AjnasNB/Beast-Battle/README.md

 ### Join the Arena
 - Connect your wallet and start playing now.
-- Enter the battle, place your bets, and win ETH!
+- Enter the battle, place your bets, and win EDU!
 - The Beast Battle Arena awaits your skill and luck!